 The additional benefits provided by the Fedhealth hospital plan options:

-It is clear to see that the additional benefits the Fedhealth hospital plan options offer are a step above the rest of the pack.
-These additional benefits will provide you with additional value for your money that will be hard to beat.
-Fedhealth is one of the few schemes that cover a wide range of conditions from risk and not out of benefit limits.
+Therefore, tt is clear to see that the additional benefits the Fedhealth hospital plan options offer are a step above the rest of the pack.
+And these many benefits will provide you with additional value for your money that will be hard to beat.
+So Fedhealth is one of the few schemes that cover a wide range of conditions from risk and not out of benefit limits.